The Tell-All Series: Brokers vs. Advisors

 After looking at the pros and cons of RIAs and brokers, RIA’s incentives are better aligned with their clients than a broker’s.

-Please bear in mind that the above opinions are NOT recommendations on the advisors’ skills, abilities or qualifications.
-In my experience, the range from terrible to excellent is vast, regardless of whether the advisor is a broker or an RIA.
-To become a “financial advisor” you need to study for a few days to pass a state test, while to become a hairdresser you need to take a 9-month course and train for 1,500 hours before you are certified.
+Please bear in mind that the above opinions are NOT recommendations on the advisors’ skills, abilities, or qualifications.
+The range from terrible to excellent is vast, regardless of whether the advisor is a broker or an RIA.
+To become a “wealth advisor” you need to study for a few days to pass a state test, while to become a hairdresser you need to take a 9-month course and train for 1,500 hours before you are certified.
 Makes you think.